WonderlandEngine/wonderland-interaction/README.md

   <img alt="Wonderland Engine Logo">
 </picture>

-# WE-IL: Wonderland Engine Interaction Library
+# Wonderland Engine Interaction Library

+> 🚧 This library is currently published as a release candidate.
+It's a work-in-progress and the
+> API might change slightly before reaching the first version. 🚧

 ## Features